Tommy Robinson: Early life

-Robinson was born in Luton on 27 November 1982.
-According to Robinson in 2013, he was born Stephen Yaxley in London, and later adopted by his stepfather, Thomas Lennon.
+Stephen Christopher Yaxley-Lennon was born in Luton on 27 November 1982.
+According to him in 2013, he was born Stephen Yaxley in London, and later adopted by his stepfather, Thomas Lennon.
 He attended Putteridge High School.

 Robinson had an Irish mother and an English father.
-His mother worked at a bakery and at the Vauxhall car plant in Luton.
+His mother worked at a bakery and at Vauxhall's car plant in Luton.
 After leaving school he applied to study aircraft engineering at Luton Airport: "I got an apprenticeship 600 people applied for, and they took four people on".
 He qualified in 2003 after five years of study, but lost his job when he was convicted of assaulting an off-duty police officer in a drunken argument for which he served a 12-month prison sentence.

 The Tommy Robinson from whom Yaxley took his name was a prominent member of the Luton Town MIGs, a football hooligan crew which follows Luton Town.
 The pseudonym successfully hid his identity and criminal history until the connection was uncovered in July 2010 by Searchlight magazine.
 He has also used the names Andrew McMaster, Paul Harris, Wayne King, and Stephen Lennon.